evanx/refetcher/README.md

     handle(id, hashesKey, hashes);
 }
 ```

+Note that it is possible that the failed request will expire in the meantime.
+Therefore persistent retries may require intervention by your application e.g. to push a failed request `id` into `:req:q` again.

 Note that the onus is on consumers of this service to ensure a unique ID for the request.
 Naturally Redis `INCR` is recommended on this Redis instance, e.g. on key `fetch:id:seq` to provide a unique sequence number.